 The thesis, research or project paper must be reproduced using high quality printing.
 The paper is to be printed on one side only.
 The paper should not be bound in any permanent form prior to the oral examination.
 The following are minimum requirements for binding:

 Notify the Graduate Studies Office (submit Form 3) of your intent to graduate as soon as possible but no later than six (6) weeks prior to commencement.

-Academic garb should be ordered from the Bookstore no less than eight weeks prior to commencement.
-Students who plan on participating in commencement will need to submit their hood to the Graduate Studies Office at least one week prior to commencement.
+Academic regalia should be ordered from the Bookstore no less than eight weeks prior to commencement.
+Students who plan to participate in commencement need to submit their hood to the Graduate Studies Office at least one week prior to commencement.